Robin's Hoods

-Robin's Hoods is an American drama series that aired in first-run syndication from August 22, 1994 until March 13, 1995.
+Robin's Hoods is an American drama series that aired in first-run syndication from August 22, 1994 to March 13, 1995.

 Overview

 Brett Robin is a prosecutor whose husband is a policeman.
 After he is killed, she learns he bought a bar and hired five first time offenders to work there as part of their parole.
 She keeps the bar open and occasionally her five employees take it upon themselves to help her using their criminal skills.
 In the last few episodes, Purl was frequently absent due to her pregnancy and Rick Springfield was featured as the bar manager Nick Collins.